reyesj5/moodzaic/README.md

 On the front end, we added a unit test for UpdateProfile, which previously did not have its own file.

-On the back end, we refactored the Goals and Moods in the User “app” to not be Model classes.
+On the back end, we refactored the Moods in the User “app” to not be Model classes.
 They are now direct properties of other Model classes.

-We have not made any design changes from what we said we would accomplish in milestone 4a.
-What we were not able to accomplish is described in the following section.

-## Small Tasks to Finish by Milestone 5
-- Error messages in Update Profile menu, specifically for negative ages or mismatched in puts in the Password and Verify Password sections.
-- My Moodzaic page’s visualizations need to be based on actual user data
-- Users need to be able to join communities besides on creation
-- Application will be online
+On the front and back end, we have removed the goals, so they no longer appear or can be interacted with.

 ## Usage Instructions